gmc-code/PC-algorithms1/docs/pseudocode/pseudocode.rst

    * - =
      - <-
    * - print
-     - OUTPUT or PRINT
+     - OUTPUT or PRINT or DISPLAY
    * - input
-     - INPUT
+     - INPUT or GET
    * - if
      - IF ....THEN
    * - elif